wp-plugins/country-code-failed-login/readme.txt

 4. When logging in you can see a brief overview of attacks blocked in the Dashboard screen

 == Changelog ==

+= 2.1.1 =
+* Some minor errors were introduced when making the plugin translation ready.

+= 2.1.0 =
+* Changed lookups to new dedicated server at api.phpwebhost.co.za
+* Changed all links to www.phpwebhost.co.za
+* Added support for language translations

 = 2.0.4 =
 * Update remote URL in plugin file